mono/mono/README.md

 	$ git commit/push new changes to the repo (submodule)

 	$ cd <top-level>
-	$ git add <submodule> # this will record the new commits to xamcore
+	$ git add <submodule> # this will record the new commits to the submodule
 	$ git commit

 To switch the repo of a submodule (this should not be a common or normal thing